vanruc/todoApp/README.md

 Password: setup

-7. After you login successfully, you will see something like this.
+7. After you login successfully, you will see something like this

 ![](doc_img_src/login%20success.png)

-By default, Skyve opens with the Admin module, the Admin module holds quite a lot of useful functions which are ready for you to evaluate [Skyve Framework](https://skyve.org).
+By default, Skyve opens with the Admin module, the Admin module holds quite a few useful functions which are ready for you to evaluate [Skyve Framework](https://skyve.org).

 The user guide is available at https://skyvers.github.io/skyve-user-guide/.
 The user guide is for end users of Skyve applications and describes how to navigate around the user interface and make use of the built in functions that ship with Skyve.

-## Build TodoApp Module
+## Build todoApp Module
 Module concept and module components are defined at https://skyvers.github.io/skyve-dev-guide/modules/ so in this tutorial so we will not repeat it here.

 ### Create 'todo' module
-To create the todo module, click the dropdowns in the photo below to access the src/main/java folder, then right-click and add a new package
+To create the todo module, click on the dropdowns following the photo below to access the src/main/java folder, then right-click and add a new package.
 ![](doc_img_src/BuildToDoAppModule1Guide.PNG)

-Rename the module to 'todo' and click Finish
+Rename the module to 'todo' and click Finish.
 ![](doc_img_src/BuildToDoAppModule2GuideV3.PNG)

 ### Create `todo.xml` file